ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 ### Embed external resources

-Custom tags allow embedding content from external resources inside RichText Fields.
+Custom tags allow embedding content from external resources inside RichText fields.
 The built-in elements offer embedding of Twitter or Facebook posts, but you can extend the capability by embedding other resources.
 These can be, for example, 3D product or real estate viewers.